trajano/terraform-docker-swarm-aws/README.md

 # AWS Docker Swarm Terraform Module

 This is a Terraform configuration that sets up a Docker Swarm on an existing VPC with a configurable amount of managers and worker nodes.
-The swarm is configured to have [SSH daemon access][ssh-daemon] enabled by default.
+The swarm is configured to have [SSH daemon access][ssh-daemon] enabled by default with [EC2 instance monitoring](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/mon-scripts.html).

 ## Terraformed layout